If you are an entrepreneur or a marketer, this post is about a few graphic design tools that you can easily use.

 Think of WordSwag as a graphic designer in your pocket, at the palm of your hand.
 Available as an App in the iTunes Store, WordSwag has more than 290,000 images (sourced through Pixabay).
 Create your visuals quickly, add image filters if you need to, pick your own backgrounds, add text, and share on social when you are done.

 PicMonkey lets you edit and touchup photos, design visuals, and create a collage if you like to.
 Turn photos into illustrations, use text masks to combine images with text, and even go retro if you like.
 A pro version is available for ads-free editing and more features.

 Graphics — everything Logo to package design; from corporate identity to social media graphics — are critical for your branding.

 But not every business owner has an eye for detail or the creativity to see their logo or branding ideas come to life.

-Despite having these tools at disposal, there are several instances when you might want to consider something like Crowd souring your Logo design.
+Despite having these graphic design tools at disposal, there are several instances when you might want to consider something like Crowd souring your Logo design.